-Right when you thought, what values you intend to instil in your child were not planted well, be patient.
+Right when you thought the values you instilled in your child were not planted well, be patient.
 They absorb like sponges.
 By repetition, they keep it in their hearts and their minds seal it.
 And they always do what they see from you, not what you tell them to.

-In one of the many conversations I have had with my daughter, there was the simplest one that I never saw coming but had truly melted my heart.
+In one of the many conversations I’ve had with my daughter, there was the simplest one that truly melted my heart.
 I was feeling sick one night that I had to go home ahead of my husband and my daughter from a party.
-To my surprise, after I fell asleep for an hour (which was around 1:30am) already, they were still not at home.
+To my surprise, after I fell asleep for an hour (which was around 1:30 am) already, they were still not at home.
 The party was just 4 floors lower than where we lived in the same building but I was furious with the fact that it’s past midnight and my 4-year-old isn’t home yet.
 So I called my husband.
-He went defensive saying he was waiting for my daughter to say she’s tired since that’s what they agreed upon.
+He played the getaway card by going defensive.
+He said he was waiting for my daughter to say she’s tired since that’s what they agreed upon.

 But my thought lingered, a 4-year-old should not be tolerated if she wanted to stay late, right?